Malatya: Landmarks

-Transportation
+Transport

 By its relative advance in industrial growth, Malatya is a pole of attraction for its surrounding regions, in commercial and inward immigration.
 The city is at a key junction in Turkey's road and rail network.
 By rail, it serves as the junction for Aleppo through Syria–Samsun line.
 The bus terminal is 5 km west of the city center; there are regular intercity services to and from Ankara, Istanbul and Gaziantep.
 The railway station is 3 km west of the city center, and daily express trains run to Elazığ, Diyarbakır, Istanbul and Ankara.
 These stations are easily reached by taxis and dolmuş services.

 Construction of a trolleybus line was under way in 2013, and the line opened in March 2015, operating under the name Trambus.
 It serves a route that is around 21.5 km in length and connects Maşti bus station (Maşti Otogar), in the west, with İnönü University (İnönü Üniversitesi), in the east.